 Starting out in 1982, Anthony's freewheeling style of often-improvised storytelling became the benchmark by which other comedians measured themselves.
 In the nineties he was an unlikely comedy superstar, selling out the Melbourne Town Hall off the back of his TV appearances – but in 1998 decided to throw in the towel and move to Tassie.

 Now Anthony is back!
 At least, intermittently.
-Commuting across Bass Strait for ABC TV's Randling and Sam Simmons' critically praised ABC comedy series Problems, you may have clocked him most recently giving Ronny Chieng a hard time as Professor Dale in the ABC’s Comedy Showroom pilot RONNY CHIENG: INTERNATIONAL STUDENT.
-And he’ll be seen later in 2016 in Celia Pacquola and Luke McGregor’s hotly-anticipated ROSEHAVEN.
+Commuting across Bass Strait for ABC TV's Randling and Sam Simmons' critically praised ABC comedy series Problems, you may have clocked him most recently giving Ronny Chieng a hard time as Professor Dale in the ABC’s Comedy Showroom pilot RONNY CHIENG: INTERNATIONAL STUDENT and in Celia Pacquola and Luke McGregor’s smash hit ABC series ROSEHAVEN.

 "Free wheeling, free falling and free of logical structure"

 The Sunday Times (UK)

 "wonderful comedy - daring, vulnerable and rivetingly honest"

 “a brutally honest, hazy, yet disarmingly frank show”